Rays vs. Diamondbacks Player Props Betting Odds

-Player prop bet odds for Wander Franco, Corbin Carroll and others are available when the Tampa Bay Rays visit the Arizona Diamondbacks at Chase Field on Wednesday (at 9:40 PM ET).
+Wander Franco and Corbin Carroll are among the players with prop bets on the table when the Tampa Bay Rays and the Arizona Diamondbacks square off at Chase Field on Thursday (first pitch at 3:40 PM ET).

 Bet on this matchup or its props with BetMGM!